-The biggest celebration in the Buddhist' world.
-It falls into 8th day of the fourth month by lunar calender according to the Mahayana tradition.
-In 2013 we celebrate on Saturday and Sunday of May 18-19.
+The biggest celebration in the Buddhist world.
+It falls into 8th day of the fourth month by lunar calendar according to the Mahayana tradition.
+In 2024 we celebrate on Sunday of May 19.

 Buddha's Birthday Celebration ends with the lovely Lotus Lantern Lightings and Chanting Service.
 We encourage people to dedicate lanterns during the Celebration.
 This is an old traditional Buddhist custom.
 Buddhists dedicate their lanterns to renew their commitment to help themselves and others attain enlightenment, to gain spiritual strength for their problems, or for the peace of the world and happiness of all beings, or on behalf of or in memory of a family member or friend.